gagan-madhan-16/bantR/README.md

 bantR is a full-stack real-time communication platform designed to provide seamless messaging, server management, and multimedia interactions.
 Built with cutting-edge technologies, bantR aims to deliver a fast, scalable, and user-friendly experience.

+## Deployment

+You can view the deployed version of bantR at: [Your Deployment Link Here](https://bant-r.vercel.app/).

 ## Features

 - **Real-time Messaging**: Instant communication using WebSockets for a seamless chat experience.